 - taken from an account in relation to which you had not agreed could be accessed by the card, PIN or password.

-Where Legal responsibility, enforced by civil or criminal courts. is split between you and the financial institution
+Where liability is split between you and the financial institution

 If the financial institution cannot prove that you have contributed to losses in the ways described in section B above, but you cannot avoid liability for the reasons described in section A above, you will be be liable for the least amount of the following: